iluvjava/Maths/Notebook 2.0/AMATH 583/Parallelization Speed Up Metric.md

 This is the ratio between the optimal speed up of the algorithm by cores, and the actual speed up of the algorithm.

 ---
-### **Dmdahl's Law**
+### **Amdahl's Law**

-This is a law the measure the thoretical speed up of the algorithm by parallelization, given information about the problem at hand.
+This is a law the measure the theoretical speed up of the algorithm by parallelization, given information about the problem at hand.

-We divide the tasks into 2 pieces, the part that can be parallelized, and the part that cannnot be parallelized.
+We divide the tasks into 2 pieces, the part that can be parallelized, and the part that cant be parallelized.

 $$
 T(n , 1) = \alpha T(n, 1) + (1 -  \alpha)T(n, 1) \quad 0< \alpha < 1